hiconic-os/tribefire.cortex.documentation/getting-started-doc/src/create-extension/tutorial/08-add-unit-test.md

 }
 ```

 _**Note:** Feel free to examine the generated classes by yourself.
-The most important part is the registration of our expert - `TfExampleRequestProcessor` - as the handler for the abstract request type `TfExampleServiceRequest`.
-This is done in `TfExampleProcessingTestSpace`, method `configureServices(...)` and this ensures all the requests in our tests invoked with `request.eval(evaluator)` are handled by our processor._
+The most important part is the registration of our expert - `HcExampleRequestProcessor` - as the handler for the abstract request type `HcExampleServiceRequest`.
+This is done in `HcExampleProcessingTestSpace`, method `configureServices(...)` and this ensures all the requests in our tests invoked with `request.eval(evaluator)` are handled by our processor._